-The Part D EOB you get will help you keep track of how much you, our plan, and any third parties, have spent on your behalf for your drugs during the year.
-Not all members will reach the \$2,100 limit in a year.
+The Part D EOB that you get will help you keep track of how much you, our plan, and any third parties, have spent on your behalf for your drugs during the year.
+Not all members will reach the \$2,100 out-of-pocket limit in a year.